hmdbbgh/graph-status/README.rst

 *Definition:*

-A directed graph is semi connected if for all pairs of vertices i,j there is  either a path from i to j or a path from j to i.
+A directed graph is semi connected if for all pairs of vertices i, j there is  either a path from i to j or a path from j to i.

 Algorithm